delphix/linux-pkg/README.md

 ### Building packages

 This task is relatively straight forward.
-Every package that needs to be built is built and a metapackage is created to make sure that third-party packages built by this framework will be installed over packages provided by Ubuntu.
+Every package that needs to be built is built and a metapackage is created with the build info of each package that was built.
 You can see section [Scripts > buildall.sh](#buildallsh) below for more details.

 ### Updating third-party packages